-You will find lots of local tourist information at our box office reception, now in the main entrance.
-We are open Monday to Friday 9.30am to 5pm, Saturday 9.30am to 2pm.
+You will find some local visitor information at our box office reception, in the main entrance.
+We are open Mondays Wednesdays and Fridays from 10am-2pm.

 Guildhall Arts Centre,